Madan Mohan Malaviya: Banaras Hindu University

 In April 1911, Annie Besant met Malaviya and they decided to work for a common Hindu University in Varanasi.
 Besant and fellow trustees of the Central Hindu College, which she had founded in 1898, also agreed to the Government of India's precondition that the college become a part of the new university.
-Thus Banaras Hindu University (BHU) was established in 1916, through a Parliamentary legislation, the 'Banaras Hindu University Act of 1915', and today it remains a prominent institution of learning in India.
-In 1939, he left the Vice-Chancellorship of BHU and was succeeded by S. Radhakrishnan, who later became the President of India.
+Thus Banaras Hindu University (BHU) was established in 1916, through a parliamentary legislation, the 'Banaras Hindu University Act of 1915', and today it remains a prominent institution of learning in India.
+In 1939, he left the vice-chancellorship of BHU and was succeeded by S. Radhakrishnan, who later became the president of India.

 Spread over 16.5 sqkm with a student population of about 30,000, BHU is the largest residential university in Asia.

-Malaviya' son Pandit Govind Malaviya served as the Vice-Chancellor of BHU from 1948 to 1951.
-His grandson Justice Giridhar Malaviya is currently the Chancellor of BHU since 2018.
+Malaviya' son Pandit Govind Malaviya served as the vice-chancellor of BHU from 1948 to 1951.
+His grandson Justice Giridhar Malaviya was the chancellor of BHU from 2018 to 2024, till his demise.